GEO SEO vs Traditional SEO: What to Change for AI Visibility

 This isn’t about scrapping your existing SEO strategy, it's about evolving it to match the reality of today’s search behavior.
 The good news?
 You don’t need to overhaul everything.
 You just need to start optimizing for visibility in the AI-driven ecosystem.
 Here’s how to take action now.

-1. Audit Your AI Visibility
+1. Step 1: Audit Your AI Visibility (ChatGPT, Perplexity, SGE)

 You can’t fix what you can’t see.
 Start by searching your brand, products, and key topics across: